michaelhenkel/docker-opencontrail/README.md

 # Components
   OpenStack and OpenContrail require a number of components which can be grouped together:

-  - Common (components shared between OpenStack and OpenContrail)
+  - Common
     - Keystone
     - RabbitMQ
     - Redis
     - Memcached
+    - Cassandra
+    - Zookeeper/Kafka

-  - OpenStack (components required by OpenStack)
+  - OpenStack
     - Nova
       - api
       - cert